wkoszek/me/source/blog/2017-03-31-how-software-engineer-should-invest-in-career-growth.html.md

 focus and motivation ("I need to finish this book first to be able to get the next one")

 University libraries prioritize students.
-For an unafiliated person it's $80 for 3 months or $200 for a year to be able to just enter the library, sit and read.
+For an unaffiliated person it's $80 for 3 months or $200 for a year to be able to just enter the library, sit and read.
 It can be as much as $500 for a year to be able to borrow books.